RavuAlHemio/one-true-pairing/README.md

 Note that you must provide an attribute such as _site_ with a unique-per-secret value on the command line; otherwise, your only `one-true-pairing` secret will be repeatedly overwritten.

-After adding or removing a secret, you will have to restart `one-true-pairing`, as it only enumerates secrets on launch.
-(Changing the OTP secret does not require a restart; the actual secret is always requested afresh.)
+Use the _Update menu_ option after adding or deleting secrets.
+(Changing the OTP secret does not require a restart, as the actual secret is always requested afresh.)